 News & Events

-LifeCare Residences is delighted to announce we have been shortlisted for the 2018 RESI Awards for ‘Retirement Living Operator of the Year’.
+LifeCare Residences shortlisted for the 2018 RESI Awards for ‘Retirement Living Operator of the Year’.

-The RESI Awards, organised by Property Week, celebrate the residential property market and its successes of the past year.
-This year saw a record number of entries and we are very proud of this achievement.
+The RESI Awards, organised by Property Week, celebrated the residential property market and its successes of the past year at Grosvenor House.
+Competing against a record number of entries, LifeCare Residences was shortlisted as a finalist for ‘Retirement Living Operator of the Year 2018′ of which we are very proud.

 Nigel Sibley, LifeCare Residences’ Chief Executive, comments: “We are thrilled that our pioneering approach to retirement living has been recognised by this award nomination.
-We dearly hope we will win the award which would be fantastic for all our residents and our teams who work within our villages.”
+It’s a fantastic acknowledgment of the dedicated teams who work within our villages.”

 If you are downsizing, this will inevitably mean having a good rummage through some of your old stuff.
 There are going to be items that tug at the heartstrings and summon up feelings of nostalgia.